darold/pgtt/README.md

 This version of the GTT extension use a regular unlogged table as "template" table and an internal rerouting to a temporary table.
-See chapter "How the extension really works?" for more details.
+See chapter "How the extension really works" for more details.
 A previous implementation of this extension using Row Security Level is still available [here](https://github.com/darold/pgtt-rsl).